bketelsen/getfleek.dev/src/pages/index.md

 ### Every Tool At Your Fingertips

 Whether you need to install a new programming language's toolset or the latest social media application, Fleek has you covered with the largest set of programs and packages in the world.
 Add a line to your `.fleek.yml` file and `fleek apply` yourself into freedom.
+Or just `fleek add` what you need and Fleek will handle the rest for you.

 ### Eject Button Optional